What Is an Angiogram?

 What Happens During an Angiogram?

-• A catheter is carefully inserted into the groin or any other large artery of the body until its tip reaches the part of the blood vessel needed to be investigated.
+• A catheter is carefully inserted into the groin or any other large artery of the body until its tip reaches the part of the blood vessel that needs to be investigated.

 • A tiny quantity of contrast dye is inserted via the catheter into the blood vessel.

-• The contrast dye can highlight the blood vessel and the blockage, which is viewed on the x-ray.
+• The contrast dye can highlight the blood vessel and the blockage viewed on the x-ray.

 What Happens After an Angiogram?

 The x-ray is then studied by a team of professionals who diagnose the cardiovascular condition.
 The patient is then monitored for 6 hours.
 A radiologist evaluates the patient before discharge.
-It is always advisable to stay overnight post angiogram.
+It is always advisable to stay overnight post-angiogram.
 This is because any reaction to the dye can be corrected.
 The result is discussed between the healthcare provider and the patient.
-The healthcare provider decides the best fitting treatment plan or cardiac procedure based on the results.
+The healthcare provider decides the best-fitting treatment plan or cardiac procedure based on the results.
 Coronary angioplasty or stenting is a way to clear blocked arteries.
-There are high chances that the healthcare provider completed the process of stenting during an angiogram if in case the need arises.
+There is high chance that the healthcare provider completed the stenting process during an angiogram if the need arises.

 Conclusion

-An angiogram is a test that reveals the complete picture of a blood vessel through x-rays and contrast dye.
+An angiogram is a test that reveals the complete picture of a blood vessel through X-rays and contrast dye.
 The heart, brain, kidneys, and lungs are some of the many vital organs that undergo angiograms.
-An angiogram is performed after other cardiovascular diagnostic tools have failed to accurately diagnose or understand the underlying cardiovascular disease.
+An angiogram is performed after other cardiovascular diagnostic tools have failed to diagnose or understand the underlying cardiovascular disease accurately.
 In addition, an angiogram aids in determining the source of the extent of the damage.
 Knowing this information can help the healthcare provider shape the best treatment modality.

 Frequently Asked Questions